Garrick Theatre, Southport: History

 The theatre was built on the site of the Opera House, which had burned down in 1929.
 It was designed by George Tonge (1876–1956), an architect practicing in Southport, whose work included designing many cinemas.
 The auditorium seated 1,600, and there was a large stage, to accommodate musicals, operas and ballet.
 It opened on 19 December 1932, with the play Firebird, featuring Gladys Cooper.

 The theatre was sold in 1957 to Essoldo Cinemas, opening on 21 January of that year with the film Love Me Tender.
 After a brief period as the Essoldo, the name reverted to the Garrick Theatre.
 From May 1962 no live shows were staged.

 It became a bingo hall in 1963; from 1984 it was a Top Rank bingo club, later becoming Mecca Bingo.
 It closed in March 2020, because of the COVID-19 pandemic, and it was announced in April 2021 that it would not re-open.
 Mecca Bingo's lease of the building expired in September 2021.

 It was given listed status, Grade II, by Historic England on 29 July 1999.

 The building was put on the Theatres Trust's Theatres at Risk Register in 2022.
 In June 2023 the new owner submitted plans to convert the theatre to contain a hotel, residential rooms, and features including a gym, bar and an events space.
 The application commented: "In general terms, the reordering of areas of the building will have a negligible impact on the significance of the building itself, and allow for a sustainable new use of a key structure."
 Theatres Trust commented that "we noted concern regarding the viability and deliverability of the plans....
 The current scheme proposes loss and harm to the historic fabric without providing adequate detail or information to justify it."

 Approval by Sefton Council of the change of use plans was reported in April 2024.
 Tom Clarke, Theatres Trust's National Planning Adviser, wrote: "It is hugely disappointing that planning permission has been granted without taking into consideration our concerns, and those of Historic England, who also objected to the scheme...."
+It was reported in October 2025 that work to convert the theatre would begin in May 2026, and would be completed by the end of the year.